TalkingEyes: Pluralistic Speech-Driven 3D Eye Gaze Animation: Introduction

 To address the above challenges in task and the limitations in existing methods, we propose \emph{\textbf{TalkingEyes}}, a data-driven method which can generate pluralistic 3D eye gaze motions in tune with the speech.
 To this end, we firstly construct 3D \textbf{\emph{T}}al\textbf{\emph{K}}ing \textbf{\emph{E}}yes \textbf{\emph{D}}ataset (\emph{\textbf{TKED}}) by conducting 3D eye gaze fitting and 3D face reconstruction on the videos from audio-visual datasets to obtain pseudo ground truth.
 A lightweight 3D eye gaze fitting method named \emph{LightGazeFit} is tailored to estimate the eyeball rotation from the low-quality Internet videos.
 TKED contains 14 hours of high-quality audio-mesh sequences featuring eye gaze, head and facial motions, thus facilitating the generation of 3D talking eyes, 3D talking head and 3D talking face simultaneously.

 Secondly, we propose to model the eye gaze motion and head motion across two latent spaces, and subsequently predict them from speech via a temporal autoregressive model.
-A cascade of a variational autoencoder alongside a vector-quantized variational autoencoder (VAE-VQVAE) is utilized to learn continuous latent space for head motion and discrete latent space for eye gaze motion.
+We employ a variational autoencoder (VAE) to learn continuous latent space for head motion and a vector-quantized variational autoencoder (VQVAE) to learn discrete latent space for eye gaze motion.
 This distinction is rooted in the different degrees of motion diversity, caused by the different rotation ranges of eyeballs and head.
-The head motion is generated and then used as condition in the generation of eye gaze motion, with respect to the synchronous nature of head and eye movements \cite{Ophthal1972, Warabi1977, LiveSpeehEyeTVCG2012}.
-Furthermore, eye blinks are synthesized based on a statistical analysis on TKED.
-To create holistic animation, a speech-driven facial animation method \cite{Learn2Talk2024} is employed to produce mouth and upper-face movements.
+The head motion is firstly generated from speech and then used as a condition in the autoregressive generation of eye gaze motion, with respect to the synchronous nature of head and eye movements \cite{Ophthal1972, Warabi1977, LiveSpeehEyeTVCG2012}.
+Qualitative and quantitative evaluations, along with a perceptual user study, demonstrate the superiority of the proposed TalkingEyes in generating diverse and natural 3D eye gaze motions from speech.

+To create holistic animation, the eye blinks are synthesized based on a statistical analysis on TKED, and the mouth and upper-face movements are generated by a speech-driven facial animation method \cite{Learn2Talk2025}.

 The contributions of this paper are summarized as follows: \begin{itemize} \item TalkingEyes is the first holistic 3D talking avatar that can automatically and collectively generate eye gaze motion, eye blinks, head motion and facial motion from speech alone, as shown in Fig. \ref{fig:teaser}.